THE COMPLETE TOPICAL AUTHORITY GUIDE

 What's the difference between topical authority and domain authority?

 Domain authority (or domain rating) is a metric created by SEO tools that estimates a site's overall link equity, based primarily on the quality and quantity of backlinks.
 Topical authority is a Google-internal concept based on how comprehensively and expertly a site covers a specific topic.
-A niche site with modest domain authority can have very high topical authority in its niche and outrank high-DA generalist sites for topic-specific queries.
+A niche site with modest domain authority can have very high topical authority and outrank high-DA generalist sites for topic-specific queries.

 Does topical authority affect keywords outside my cluster?